Roll-on/roll-off: The landing ship, tank

-During World War II, landing ships were the first purpose-built seagoing ships enabling road vehicles to roll directly on and off.
-The British evacuation from Dunkirk in 1940 demonstrated to the Admiralty that the Allies needed relatively large, seafaring ships capable of shore-to-shore delivery of tanks and other vehicles in amphibious assaults upon the continent of Europe.
-As an interim measure, three 4000 to 4800 GRT tankers, built to pass over the restrictive bars of Lake Maracaibo, Venezuela, were selected for conversion because of their shallow draft.
+During World War II, landing ships (LST, "Landing Ship, Tank") were the first purpose-built seagoing ships enabling road vehicles to roll directly on and off.
+The British evacuation from Dunkirk in 1940 demonstrated to the Admiralty that the Allies needed relatively large, seagoing ships capable of shore-to-shore delivery of tanks and other vehicles in amphibious assaults upon the continent of Europe.
+As an interim measure, three 4,000 to 4,800 GRT tankers, built to pass over the restrictive bars of Lake Maracaibo, Venezuela, were selected for conversion because of their shallow draught.
 Bow doors and ramps were added to these ships, which became the first tank landing ships.